 We are committed to honoring your unique experiences, perspectives and identities as we seek to strengthen the diversity of each cohort.
-Events for prospective Full-Time MBA students include:
+Some events for prospective Full-Time MBA students include:

 We provide you with the tools to effectively navigate your MBA experience while you uphold our core values and your responsibility to foster an inclusive, professional environment.
-You start developing your DEI toolkit during orientation and take the Building Communities of Belonging course in your first year.
+You start developing your skill set during orientation and into the first year, taking courses such as Leading & Managing and Ethical Leadership.

-When it comes time for electives, you continue developing your DEI approach courses such as Management of Workplace Diversity; Experiencing Diversity and Inclusion in the Workplace; Gender and the Workplace; Leading Diverse and Inclusive Organizations; and Corporate Communication: Social Advocacy.
+When it comes time for electives, you continue developing your inclusive leadership approach with courses such as Women in Leadership; Leading Inclusive Organizations; and Corporate Communication: Social Advocacy.

 Your learning is enriched through a variety of opportunities to get involved in our community, connect with business experts and participate in conferences and workshops.

-Meet members of our MBA community leading the change we need to build a just world.
+Meet members of our MBA community leading the change we need.

 (Select a photo to read profile.)